 In this scary Halloween blog you’ll find

 All Hallows’ Eve is upon us, and all we can think is… That’s right.
 Jamming to some scary sounds.
 If you’re getting too old for trick or treat, there’s nothing better than grabbing your axe and slaying some chords.
-We’ve unlocked the tombs of four great monsters of rock, and we’ve highlighted these four creatures below.
+We’ve unlocked the tombs of three great monsters of rock, and we’ve highlighted these four creatures below.